Zacks Industry Outlook Highlights Aflac, Unum Group, Employers Holdings and AMERISAFE

 For Immediate Release

-Chicago, IL – February 23, 2022 – Today, Zacks Equity Research discusses Aflac Inc. AFL, Unum Group UNM Amerisafe AMSF, Employers Holdings Inc. EIG and Trupanion Inc. TRUP.
+Chicago, IL – March 6, 2023 – Today, Zacks Equity Research discusses Aflac AFL, Unum Group UNM, Employers Holdings EIG and AMERISAFE AMSF.

 Industry: Accident & Health Insurance

-The Zacks Accident and Health Insurance industry is expected to ride on prudent underwriting and increase in underwriting exposure.
-Aflac Inc., Unum Group Amerisafe, Employers Holdings Inc. and Trupanion Inc. should continue benefiting from prudent underwriting standards.
+The Zacks Accident and Health Insurance industry is expected to ride on the increase in underwriting exposure.
+Aflac, Unum Group, Employers Holdings and AMERISAFE should continue benefiting from prudent underwriting standards.
 However, a rise in claims frequency could weigh on the positives.

-The industry has been witnessing soft pricing over the past several quarters and the same is expected to remain muted for the remainder of the year.
-Nonetheless, a rise in claims due to business activities returning to normal levels is likely to increase pricing for this industry in the coming days.
-Also, the increasing adoption of technology in operations will help in the smooth functioning of the industry.
+The industry has been witnessing soft pricing over the past several quarters, which is not expected to change any time soon.
+Nonetheless, a rise in claims, with business activities returning to normal levels, is likely to increase pricing for this industry.
+Also, the increasing adoption of technology in operations will help in the smooth functioning of the industry amid coronavirus-induced challenges.

 About the Industry

-3 Trends Shaping the Future of Accident & Health Insurance Industry
+3 Trends Shaping the Future of the Accident & Health Insurance Industry

 Claims Frequency Might Rise: The accident and health insurance space has witnessed growth over the years, primarily driven by an increase in benefits offered by employers.
 The right kind of workers’ compensation policy translates into personal care for injured workers, increased productivity, higher employee morale, lower turnover, reduced claims costs and less financial worry amid rising medical costs.